Eye surgery

 As a side note, the presence or absence of third eyelids should be noted as part of prepurchase examinations.

-Upper or lower lid masses (generally SCC) may be removed using H plasty.
-It is important to maintain or recreate the eyelid margin.
-This surgery pulls up skin from lower on the face to create the margin.
-Really cool and works in all species.
+Smaller lower lid masses (generally SCC) may be removed using H-plasty.
+Because it is crucial maintain or recreate the eyelid margin, this level of reconstruction is required. n H-plasty procedure pulls up skin from lower on the face to create the margin.
+General anesthesia and careful incisional planning is needed.
+It is really cool and works in all species.

 Resources